Recruiting adult participants

 For most experiments, your time slots will be fully booked within a day or so, provided the invitation is sent out a few days before you start running.
 Do make sure that you add about 15-20% more time slots than you need participants, to compensate for no-show participants.
 Send your participants a reminder the day before their appointment (see below), otherwise you can easily get 25% or more no-showers.

-- the time it took your pilot participants to complete the experiment is what you said for the subscription form (if not, this – and anything else – can still be changed)
+- Verify that the time it took your pilot participants to complete the experiment is what you said for the subscription form (if not, this – and anything else – can still be changed)

-- you have arranged for money to pay the participants, and have printed a sign-off list
+- Make sure that you have arranged for money to pay the participants, and have printed a sign-off list

-- you have approval of the EtCL and your consent forms are printed, ready for the participants to sign
+- Make sure that you have approval of the EtCL and your consent forms are printed, ready for the participants to sign

-- you have made any other arrangements you need to make to run your experiment
+- Make sure that you have made any other arrangements you need to make to run your experiment

 If you are 100% ready to run participants, you can click the experiment closure icon to open your experiment for subscriptions; the icon will change to a green check mark .
 Your experiment will now appear in the list of available experiments on the Experiment homepage for participants.